BolvicBolvicovic/esp8266_NON_SDK_NON_OS/README.md

 - **System utilities** - Delay functions, exception handlers, bootloader support

 This repository documents these ROM functions and provides a minimal framework for direct ROM-based development.
+The entire documentation and the function signatures are in the <a href="/lib/esp8266.h">esp8266.h</a> file.
+Which also means that it is a single header file library, making it easy to use.

 ## Project Status